hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 - Single Cluster:  This behaves as the current ethereum main-net.
 - Multiple Clusters: We take multiple ethereum alike clusters which run alongside a main ethereum cluster.They are their own networks, these could be app chains.

-The model simulates the transaction flows, transaction price & average gas consumed by a transaction.
-It measures the outputs of transaction time,cost and price for current ethereum network.

-A Poisson distribution is used to map how many transactions enter the network (flow).
+The model simulates transaction flows using a poisson distribution to map how many transactions enter the network (flow).
 Adjustments include a flow rate & elasticity constant, implying if the rate is high , the number of new transactions added to the network will reduce.
-Transaction price & gas are modelled using an exponential and lognormal distribution respectively.
+Transaction fee & gas consumed are modelled using an exponential and log-normal distribution respectively.
 Further details can be found in the repo here.
 (TODO)

-Block creation is simulated adhering to the ethereum protocol rule (transaction & block gas limits) with the aim to maximise a miners profit.
+We observe outputs of transaction time,cost and price for current ethereum network.

 ## Single cluster